master-of-zen/Av1an/README.md

     --vmaf                  Calculate vmaf for each encoded clip.
                             Requires: Installed FFMPEG with libvmaf and installed libvmaf.

-    --vmaf_path             Custom path to libvmaf models, by default used installed system wide one.
+    --vmaf_path             Custom path to libvmaf models, by default used system one.

 <h2 align="center">Main Features</h2>